aferrandini/PHPQRCode/readme.md

 To install this library please follow the next steps:

-## If you are running Symfony 2.1.x and 2.2.x
+## If you are running Symfony 2.1.x or 2.2.x

 ### Install the library using `composer`: